Kampong Cham province: Etymology

-Kampong Cham means "Port of the Chams" in Khmer.
-Kampong means port or harbor.
-Cham refers to the ethnic Cham people living in the province.
-The word kampong in Cham is shared in other Austronesian languages, but in Malay and Indonesian it means village and is generally spelled kampung.
-A symbol the province is known for is two snakes wrapped around each other, which is located at the capital city bridge, Kampong Cham.
+Kampong Cham is the corrupted word of "Kampong Rong Chamm" means 'The Waiting Port' then shorten as "Kampong Chamm", Later, the sound changed to "Kampong Cham" in Khmer.
+Kampong means 'port' or 'harbor'.
+Chamm refers to the 'waiting'.
+A symbol the province is known for is two snakes sinuously wrapped around each other, which is located at the capital city bridge, Kampong Cham.
+Meanwhile, in Malay, the name Kampong Cham comes from the word Kampong 'village' and Cham refers to the Cham ethnic group.

 Geography

 Kampong Cham is primarily lowlands.
 The main river is the Mekong River, which forms the eastern border of the province, separating it from Tbong Khmum province.

+Religion

+The state religion is Theravada Buddhism.
+More than 97.6% of the people in Kampong Cham province are Buddhists.
+About 2.3% population of Kampong Cham province follow Islam followed by Chams.
+Christianity is followed by 0.1% in the province.

 Administration

 Kampong Cham is subdivided into 9 districts and 1 municipality which in turn are subdivided into communes (khum) which are further divided into villages (phum).
 The province formerly consisted of 16 districts, however a request by Hun Sen's government to split the province in two was made after his ruling Cambodian People's Party (CPP) lost the province to the opposition in the July 2013 elections.
 The CPP won only eight of the available 18 National Assembly seats in Hun Sen's home province.
 The request, which was ostensibly made in order to improve administrative efficiency in the large province, was approved by King Sihamoni on 31 December 2013.
 The 10 districts that remain in Kampong Cham province overwhelmingly voted for the opposition Cambodia National Rescue Party, led by Sam Rainsy, while five of the six districts cut out from Kampong Cham to form Tboung Khmum province were won solidly by the CPP.